jhonr1vera/avila-ecommerce-api/README.md

 - **Repository**: Manages database interactions, ensuring efficient data retrieval and persistence while handling errors.

 ### Database Design
 PostgreSQL was selected as the database engine due to its robust support for relational data modeling.
 Its rich feature set makes it particularly well-suited for managing relationships between entities.
-Prisma ORM is used to streamline database interactions, offering type-safe queries, intuitive schema management, and built-in protection against common vulnerabilities such as SQL injection.
+I used Prisma ORM to streamline database interactions, offering type-safe queries, intuitive schema management, and built-in protection against common vulnerabilities such as SQL injection.

 ## Base URL